alexc-MSFT/spo-version-scripts/README.md

 # SharePoint Versioning Scripts

-These scripts have been created to allow you to report on the configuration of SharePoint versioning across a tenant and in addition, enable/disable versioning on all document libraries.
+These scripts have been created to allow you to report on the configuration of SharePoint versioning across document libraries in a tenant and in addition, enable/disable versioning on all libraries.
 All scripts connect to the Microsoft Graph API and SharePoint Online using the PnP PowerShell module to retrieve site/document library information and update versioning settings.

+They are primarily designed for organizations with a large number of SharePoint sites and document libraries where the versioning status is unknown/inconsistent.

+You can use GetLibraryVersioningInfo.ps1 script to first report on versioning settings and then leverage EnableDisableVersioning.ps1 script to configure as per your requirements.

+It is worth noting that new SharePoint sites now have versioning turned ON by default with no native ability to disable it.

 There are two scripts in this repo: